-Charity HQ is run in offices leased from The Foundry in Vauxhall and is made up of Finance, Fundraising, HR and Marketing & Communications.
+Charity HQ is run in offices leased from The Ethical Property Company at The Foundry in Vauxhall and is made up of Finance, Fundraising, HR and Marketing & Communications.
 The team support the development of our services and the furtherance of our strategy.